unixorn/awesome-zsh-plugins/README.md

 - [cdhist](https://github.com/joknarf/cdhist) - cd history/subdir/locatedir navigation. simple cd history, alias builtin `cd` to add `cd` history, rapidily swich to already visited directories, can use `locate`, `mlocate` or `plocate` to rapidly cd to any directory
 - [cdr](https://github.com/willghatch/zsh-cdr) - Easy setup of `cdr` for ZSH.
 - [change-case](https://github.com/mtxr/zsh-change-case) - Plugin for fast swap between upper and lower case in your command line. :sunglasses:
-- [chatGPT](https://github.com/mountaineerbr/shellChatGPT) - A command-line wrapper for OpenAI API for ChatGPT, DALL-E, and Whisper.
 - [cheatsheet](https://github.com/0b10/cheatsheet) - Plugin to easily view, create, and edit cheatsheets.
 - [check-deps](https://github.com/zpm-zsh/check-deps) - Helper for ZSH plugins that allows them to show how to install any missing dependencies.
 Works on Debian (and derivatives like Ubuntu), Arch and its derivatives, Node.js and ZSH plugins if you are using the [zpm](https://github.com/zpm-zsh/zpm) framework.
 - [chgo](https://github.com/sbfaulkner/chgo-plugin-zsh) - Clone of `chruby` modified to make it easy to switch between multiple Go versions.